Names Inspired by Alice

 Frances nearly sounds like Alice alongside having the same ending sound.
 It is a classic from a century ago that has yet to come back.
 It also connects to Frances the Badger of children's literature fame.

-Goldie is a vintage nickname with connections to the golden-haired girl from the English fairy tale, Goldilocks and the Three Bears
+Vintage nickname-name Goldie has connections to the golden-haired girl from the English fairy tale Goldilocks and the Three Bears.

 Helen

-Helen is just as nickname-proof and timeless but a bit more formal.
+Helen is just as nickname-proof and timeless as Alice, but a bit more formal.
 It is also much less popular today than it was a century ago, making it due for revival.

 Ida